How Much Do Missed Leads Actually Cost a UK Trade?

 The other twenty to forty per cent come from forms (your site, Facebook lead ads, Google ads, Checkatrade), word of mouth, and walk-ins.
 Those leak too, but slower.

-The miss rate hiding in your phone bill
+What is the missed-call rate hiding in your phone bill?

 The shape is the same in every study.
 Speed dominates.
 The first response wins.
 Anyone slower is fighting uphill.

-Why the average UK trade is over 24 hours
+Why is the average UK trade response time over 24 hours?

 None of those are a character flaw.
 They are the geometry of running a working trade.
 The phone is busy when you are busy, and you are busy when the customers are.

-Pull your call log.
-Count missed inbound calls for one month.
-Multiply by your average job value.
-Multiply by your typical conversion rate on calls you actually answer (most trades are at 40 to 60 per cent).
+Pull your call log, count missed inbound calls for one month, multiply by your average job value, then multiply by your typical conversion rate on calls you actually answer (most trades are at 40 to 60 per cent).
 The number you get is what you are losing per month, before you add lifetime value.
+Or run the Opportunity Map and we do it with you in 45 minutes.

 Then decide whether you want to keep paying that bill, or fix it.
 The Information Commissioner's Office has clear guidance on automated lead responses under UK GDPR (see the ICO guidance for organisations) and we follow it as default.
 Compliance is not the hard part.
 Deciding to act is.